Azerbaijani defense minister offers condolences to Turkish counterpart | News.az

 Azerbaijani defense minister offers condolences to Turkish counterpart

-Azerbaijani Defense Minister, Colonel General Zakir Hasanov on Thursday sent a letter of condolence to Turkish National Defense Minister Hulusi Akar, the Defense Ministry informed.
+Azerbaijani Defense Minister, Colonel General Zakir Hasanov has sent letters of condolences to Turkish National Defense Minister Hulusi Akar and Chief of the General Staff of the Turkish Armed Forces, Army General Yasar Guler over the death and injury of military servicemen as a result of a bus overturn.

-“I am deeply shocked by the news about the death and injury of Turkish military servicemen as a result of the explosion that occurred during the disposal of pyrotechnics in the province of Sakarya,” the Azerbaijani minister said in his letter.
+The letters say: "I am deeply shocked by the news about the death and injury of servicemen of the Armed Forces of the Republic of Turkey as a bus carrying soldiers overturned in Mut district of the country’s Mersin province.